kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-30-messing-around-with-php.md

 The reason why it didn't cause any problems is because the afore mentioned rules do not apply to variable variables.
 However, **I would never recommend adopting this approach** as it would result in ugly and unmaintainable code.

-Another gotcha; while using ternary operators, if you avoid the truthy part of the ternary operator it will return the result of the expression on the left side i.e.
+Another gotcha; while using ternary operators if you avoid the truthy part, it will return the result of the expression on the left side i.e.

 <pre><code class="php">
 $lang = 'PHP';